mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 <img alt="c4model overview" src="{{ site.url }}/assets/img/2020-04-22/c4-overview.png" />

-The components are far simpler to remember than all the permutations of UML yet detaild enough to provide a consistent language for describing your application.
+The components are far simpler to remember than all the permutations of UML yet detailed enough to provide a consistent language for describing your application.

 Make sure you watch this video by Simon Brown (the creator of the model) because its a great introduction.